 This camp is separated into multiple sessions during the summer.
 Please check the options below.

-*Flight hours and locations are not guaranteed due to unforeseen circumstances, such as weather.
-In the event of a cancelled flight, we will do our best to modify remaining flights and adjust the schedule to accommodate previously scheduled flight time.
+• Flight hours and locations are not guaranteed due to unforeseen circumstances, such as weather.
+In the event of a cancelled flight, we will do our best to modify the remaining flights and adjust the schedule to accommodate the previously scheduled flight time.

-For: High School Students ages 14-18 who are interested in flight
+For: Students age 14 -18 who are interested in flight

 Location: Embry-Riddle Aeronautical University - Prescott, 3700 Willow Creek Road, Prescott, AZ 86301

-Tuition includes supervised housing, on-campus meals, classroom instruction, books and materials.
-A limited amount of linens are available for purchase but students are requested to bring their own sheets/towels.
-More information to be provided in Enrollment packet.
-Camps require a non-refundable $30 registration fee
+Tuition includes supervised housing, on-campus meals, classroom instruction, books, and materials.
+Students are requested to bring their own linens/sleeping bags/towels.
+More information to be provided in the Enrollment Packet.
+"Take Flight" Camp does not include camper and parent housing.
+Prescott Camps FAQ

-After the registration is processed, a link will be sent detailing all pertinent information and requesting specific documentation.
+After the registration is processed, a link will be sent, in your confirmation email, detailing all pertinent information and requesting specific documentation.

 Summer Camps Updates